 The novel coronavirus has changed many facets of daily life as health precautions and other prevention measures continue to change frequently.
 Although many countries are open to tourism again, travel restrictions are changing all the time.
-If youâre planning on traveling soon, letâÂÂs take an in-depth look at some facts and frequently asked questions, and ensure that youâÂÂre informed before you set out on your adventure.
+Let’s take a look at some facts and frequently asked questions.

 1. Current travel bans and restrictions

 Although most countries in Europe and Central America are open for tourism, travelers should be aware of the travel bans or restrictions that might impact their trips.
-Because the COVID-19 outbreak is a continually developing situation, these bans or restrictions could change from day to day, and itâÂÂs imperative that travelers look for any changes or announcements pertaining to travel limitations.
+COVID-19 outbreak is an ongoing situation, so these bans or restrictions could change.
+It’s imperative that travelers look for any changes or announcements pertaining to travel limitations.
 This includes travel advisories from government officials and organizations including the CDC and World Health Organization, as well as notifications from airlines and other travel companies.

 2. Event cancellations and business closures